 Childhood, youth, adolescence and young adulthood are not only categories with crucial explanatory power in the lived experience of individuals but also discourses with substantial impact on the organisation of social life, the definition of common good, and the cultural imagination of past, present and future.
 These topics are collectively researched within an area broadly termed Youth Studies.
 Our research in this area explores the historical, philosophical, cultural, and gendered formations of youth, including in the diverse objects, practices and identities that comprise youth culture(s).
 Much of our research in this area also focuses on youth as an object of social policies and as a set of experiences situated by their effects, including a more general interest in education and cultural pedagogy, shaped by ideas about youth as a period of training and the governmental institutions these inform.
 Our department also has particular expertise in the complex relations between youth, gender and sexuality, including world-leading expertise in the field of girls studies and emerging research strength in the area of boys and masculinity.

-The Department of Gender and Cultural Studies holds an online HSC ‘Society and Culture’ Personal Interest Project (PIP) Workshop consultation week in March.
+The Department of Gender and Cultural Studies holds an online HSC ‘Society and Culture’ Personal Interest Project (PIP) Workshop consultation week in March each year.

 If you would like more information or to enquire regarding future workshops, please feel free to contact us.

 Phone +61 2 9351 2759